 If you’ve ever visited Southern California, South Texas, or pretty much anywhere in Mexico, I’m sure you’ve at least seen street vendors slinging fruit with Tajín.
 If you’ve yet to try their wares, I’m here to bring them right to your kitchen because they are SO GOOD.

-What is Tajín?
+❓ What is Tajín?

-While I’m completely obsessed with dusting all of my farmer’s market fruit finds with this magical substance, it’s good for more than just that.
+While I’m completely obsessed with dusting all of my farmer’s market favorite fruits finds with this magical substance, it’s good for more than just that.
 Try using it as a cocktail rim on your next margarita or adding a shake or two to your next bloody mary for a zippy change of pace.

 It’s also great for any fish or meat you’re throwing on the grill, or adding to your breakfast hash or scrambled egg toast.
 What I’m trying to say is, Tajin isn’t a one-trick pony.
 If you do yourself the major solid of buying a bottle, you’ll have plenty of ways to use it!